SynthX-Multi/DiscoMine-v2/Setup.md

 ---

+# 📥 Step 1 — Download DiscoMine

+Before you begin, download the DiscoMine project from this GitHub repository.

+1. Open this GitHub repository.
+2. Click the green **Code** button.
+3. Select **Download ZIP**.
+4. Once the download is complete, extract the ZIP file to a folder on your computer.

+> [!TIP]
+> Keep the extracted folder somewhere easy to find—you'll upload these files to your hosting provider later.

+---

-# 🛠️ Step 1 — Create Your Discord Bot
+# 🛠️ Step 2 — Create Your Discord Bot

 Before deploying DiscoMine, you'll need to create a Discord application and bot.